 Face coverings will not be required for fully vaccinated individuals

 The candidate processional begins approximately 20-25 minutes prior to the published start time of the ceremony.
 This processional denotes the start of each commencement ceremony.
 Family members and guests should be seated at these times and remain seated throughout the ceremony.
-Each commencement ceremony will be approximately two hours in length.
-Ceremony length may be shorter, depending on the number of candidates participating.
+Each commencement ceremony will be approximately one hour in length.

 Candidates will ascend the stairs on the right hand side of the stage and descend the stairs on the left side of the stage.
-After crossing the stage, all candidates must return to their seat and remain seated until the ceremony has concluded.
-The ceremony will conclude with a formal recessional led by the platform party, followed by the faculty, and ending with the degree candidates.
+After crossing the stage, all candidates and guests may leave the Coliseum.

 The ceremonies will be web cast live at https://commencement.ua.edu/